Spotting Addiction in Loved Ones

 How to Help a Friend with Addiction

 If you have noticed warning signs and seen paraphernalia, you might be wondering what steps to take next.
 How can you help a friend who is clearly struggling with addiction?
-At Immersion Recovery Center, we recommend educating yourself on addiction first and foremost.
+At The Immersion Program, we recommend educating yourself on addiction first and foremost.
 This will help you come from a place of compassion and understanding rather than frustration.
 You might want to shake your friend by the shoulders and scream, “What are you doing with your life?!”
 However, approaching the matter with a calm, collected and sympathetic attitude will increase the likelihood of your friend seeking professional help.
 We recommend taking the following steps when dealing with an addicted friend:

 Contact Us Today to Learn More